k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 When working with KMS, there are two levels of key rotation: The data key rotation and the KMS master key rotation.

 * Data key rotation, which is used as a Fabric master key, is done in Fabric using the ``activatekey `` command and is described [here](#master-key-rotation).
-* KMS's master key rotation is done at KMS, and is done according to the master key settings - automatically or manually.
-This rotation is transparent to Fabric, so that it decrypts also data keys, sent to by Fabric, which were encrypted with older master keys.
+* KMS's master key rotation is done in KMS and according to the master key settings - automatically or manually.
+This rotation is transparent to Fabric, so that it decrypts also data keys, sent to by Fabric, that were encrypted with older master keys.

 #### Multi Region Support